Skip to main navigation Skip to main content

 2024Annual report12/1/202412/3/2024Candidate Campaign Committees with debt and/or surplus funds remaining on the last report filed for a previous election other than the 2024 General Election, as well as future year candidate campaign committees (except state-wides)

-2025Annual report12/1/202512/3/2025Candidate Campaign Committees with debt and/or surplus funds remaining on the last report filed for a previous election
+2025Annual report12/1/202512/3/2025Candidate Campaign Committees with debt and/or surplus funds remaining on the last report filed for a previous election, or for future year elections

 Contribution Limits For Candidate Campaign Committee (Calculated as of January 2023)